xiaodongmoveon/xiaodong-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Yan Xiaodong is a master’s student in the School of Journalism and Communication at Wuhan University.
-His major is Communication Studies, and research interests include Political Communication, Feminism, Gender Politics, Gender Diplomacy, and LGBT+ tudies.
+His major is Communication Studies, and research interests include Political Communication, Feminism, Gender Politics, Gender Diplomacy, and LGBT+ Studies.